 Despite the dire economic situation, the benchmark S&P 500 index rebounded from a low of 2,237.40 in late March to 3,232.39 in early June—near their pre-COVID highs.
 Many investors believe that the economy could quickly snap back after a vaccine is developed, as evidenced by the rebound in unemployment between April and June.

 Cryptocurrency Performance During COVID

 Cryptocurrencies weren’t spared from the effects of the COVID-19 pandemic and collapse in crude oil prices.
-Like many other liquid asset classes, traders and investors sold assets to generate cash during the uncertain times.
-The subsequent drop in prices eventually attracted contrarian and momentum traders that bid up prices over the past two months.
+Like many other liquid asset classes, traders and investors sold assets to generate cash during uncertain times.
+According to market data, a subsequent drop in prices eventually attracted contrarian and momentum traders that bid up prices over the past two months.

 - Bitcoin prices fell 66.5% from their 52-week highs before rising 128.2% from their lows.
 Prices are now just 23.6% off of their all-time highs.